 - Orientation to the unit, acquaint self with staff and peers.

 - Transition from detention to placement

-- · Set goals and assess needs
+- Set goals and assess needs

 - Adjust to structure

-- School orientation and testing Development of immediate and long- term program goals
+- School orientation and testing

+- Development of immediate and longterm program goals

-- Introduce yourself to each staff Understand and obey all rules
+- Introduce yourself to each staff

+- Understand and obey all rules

-- Initial OYAS Assessment to develop
+- Initial OYAS Assessment to develop individualized Treatment Plan

-- individualized Treatment Plan Learn the YTEC Core Values
+- Learn the YTEC Core Values

 - Participate and attend all treatment programs listed with your Case Worker (CW)

-- Complete Freshman Level Assignments Work on developing self-esteem, control, decision-making skills to increase knowledge about victimization and drug dependency
+- Complete Freshman Level Assignments

+- Work on developing self-esteem, control, decision-making skills to increase knowledge about victimization and drug dependency

-- Attend school/graduate program daily and complete all required assignments.
+- Complete all school assignments

+- Earn at least 6 credits per month

 - Maintain your room, points (budgeting), and hygiene

-- Begin to discuss thoughts and feelings about reasons for being at YTEC with CW, therapist, and in group therapy Enroll, attend, and participate in ART Enroll, attend, and participate in MRT Attends, listens, and observes in community meetings
+- Begin to discuss thoughts and feelings about reasons for being at YTEC with CW, therapist, and in group therapy

+- Enroll, attend, and participate in ART

+- Enroll, attend, and participate in MRT

+- Attends, listens, and observes ir community meetings

-- Welcome Group
+- o Welcome Group

-- Home Pass Group
+- o Home Pass Group

 - Community Group

 - Goodbye Group

-- · Attend and participate in one individual

-- therapy session a week with your therapist
+- Attend and participate in one individual therapy session a week with your therapist

-- · Attend and participate in at least one

-- · independent living skills activity
+- Attend and participate in at least one independent living skills activity

 - Take ALL medications as prescribed to you

 - Maintain weekly percentage of 87% of daily (88 points per weekday/76 points per weekend day) for eight weeks

+- Early bed for the weekend (Friday-Sunday) if you earn less than 87%
-- Must pass 5 out of 7 days of 87% or higher of total daily points prior to promotion

-- Grub Hub-Points will be used as currency

-- Conduct yourself appropriately during program presentations - Participate and join pro-social activities Meet with CW and discuss how to obtain Mental Health/Medical Service request form
+- Must pass 5 out of 7 days of 87% or higher of total daily points prior to promotion - Grub Hub-Points will be used as currency - Conduct yourself appropriately during program presentations - Participate and join pro-social activities - Meet with CW and discuss how to obtain Mental Health/Medical Service request form

 - Make an appointment with CW to discuss the Handbook and set goals within the first week on the unit.
 You, your CW, teacher, and therapist will jointly develop a program and education plan (Treatment Plan).
-This will be completed within seven days - Through the school, complete math and reading tests (RenLearn) - Complete staff introduction sheet Discuss the purpose of writing a grievance and what you hope to accomplish - Pass a test on unit rules and guidelines Complete mock interview for your promotion with CW: ask about ballot - Meet with your Aftercare Probation Officer once a month - Obtain at least 8 volunteer signoffs as a Freshman (one per week)
+This will be completed within seven days - Through the school, complete math and reading tests (RenLearn) - Complete staff introduction sheet - Discuss the purpose of writing a grievance and what you hope to accomplish - Pass a test on unit rules and guidelines - Complete mock interview for your promotion with CW; ask about ballot - Meet with your Aftercare Probation Officer once a month - Obtain at least 8 volunteer signoffs as a Freshman (one per week)

 - Weekly average of 87% of daily points = 88 per weekday/76 weekend or higher

-- 9:30 pm bedtime
+- 8:30 pm bedtime

 - Participation in Honor Dinner

 - May participate in Grub Hub